NeuroSynqt™ Core

 CPtsd reflects structural adaptation across developmental periods.

-These limitations require structured sequencing rather than symptom focus alone.
+These limitations require structured sequencing, not symptom focused intervention alone.

 • Reduces immediate activation intensity